brightspot/react-examples/graphql-schema-versioning/README.md

 ## Running the example application

 Refer to the [README](/README.md) at the root of the `react-examples` repository for details on running example applications in depth.
-Make sure you have the Docker instance for the example applications running, then follow the quick-start steps starting in the `hello-world` directory:
+Make sure you have the Docker instance for the example applications running, then follow the quick-start steps starting in the `graphql-schema-versioning` directory:

 To upload JS Classes in Brightspot (http://localhost/cms):